Nautical Phrases in Everyday Use

 Posh

-Often used to describe someone upper-class.
+Often used to describe someone from the upper-class.
 It’s thought to come from early 1900s passenger liners running between England and India.
 Wealthier passengers preferred shady cabins: Port Out, Starboard Home.
 Tickets supposedly bore the stamp P.O.S.H. – though this explanation remains debated.

 Pull Your Finger Out